Login

 Key points to know:

-NOTE: The above amount of stamp duty is calculated in January 2024 and the property price is from the ABS stats released in 2022 for the average purchase price being $956,100.
+NOTE: The above amount of stamp duty is calculated in July 2026 and the property price is from the ABS Total Value of Dwellings release for the March 2026 quarter, with the average (mean) property price in Victoria being $947,100.
+Victoria was the only state to record a fall in mean dwelling price that quarter.

 I’m not quite sure what applies to me.
 Can you help?